-GM consists of two members of the Habib family and three non-family members.
+GM consists of two members of the Habib family and four non-family members.
 The majority of the members of GM have residency in Switzerland.

-Name Function Muhammad H. Habib President Mohamedali R. Habib Group CEO Rajat Garg Member of General Management and Head of Developed Markets Anjum Iqbal Member of General Management and Head of Emerging Markets Walter Mathis Member of General Management and Head of Shared Services
+Name Function Muhammad H. Habib President Mohamedali R. Habib Group CEO Rajat Garg Member of General Management and Head of Developed Markets Anjum Iqbal Member of General Management and Head of Emerging Markets Walter Mathis Member of General Management and Head of Shared Services Arif Usmani Member of General Management and Group Chief Risk Officer since 1974

-Offering Global Banking in the since 1974
+Offering Global Banking in the UAE